 Safety induction videos are used by O&G companies to build awareness about potential risks on the site amongst new employees and members of the workforce.
 Minor hazards can become bigger issues so nothing should be taken for granted.HSE inspections of oil rigs should be covered in detail.

 Slips, trips and falls can be best avoided with good housekeeping while walkways should be kept clear of tools and debris.
 Spills should be cleaned immediately.
 Nowadays companies use 3D animation safety videos that highlight all these features and focus on the basic safety features.
 Eye and back injuries can also be avoided by proper personal protective equipment and safe work practices, hand injuries by the use of gloves.

 Like all other industries, the oil and gas industry recognizes the importance of joined-up working and engages the workforce and trade unions through offshore safety committees and onshore networks.
 The best practices and learnings are integrated into the safety videos and the entire workforce, especially the new ones, are updated through this medium.

 While a focus on reducing and eradicating short-term incidents is followed, a deeper understanding of the long-term issues should also be highlighted in safety videos.
 These issues can be handled through proactive communication and are more of a prevention approach rather than a cure approach.

 Premier creative content production company Studio 52 have extensive experience of working with Oil and Gas companies to produce Safety Induction Videos.
 The company works as a business partner and understands the particular safety challenge before drawing up the storyboard for the video.
 Studio 52 has a crack team of videographers, animators, and photographers along with voiceover artists and other technicians who are experts at creating such safety videos in different types of formats, according to the needs of the client.

-For more information, please visit https://studio52.tv/video/safety.
-Book an expert consultation now.
+For more information on Safety Video Production, book an expert consultation now.